ArtShp/FinancialManager/README.md

 ### Fill other data
 This is the last step before you can start using the application fully.
 You will need to fill other tables.
 Most of them have a common interface.

+#### Edit forms interface
+All of the edit forms (forms specified for editing data, in edit section) have a common interface.